 Eating enough lean protein promotes fat loss and muscle gain, the two most important elements for developing great abs.

 Protein is a great way to start your day: A protein-rich breakfast can help keep your blood sugar steady, preventing those dips that can lead to snack binges later in the day.
-Eating breakfast isn’t “magic bullet” for losing weight, but it sets a healthy tone for the day.
+Eating breakfast isn’t a “magic bullet” for losing weight, but it sets a healthy tone for the day.

 A balanced meal combination that won’t leave you craving junk food or empty calories is roughly 40 percent carbohydrates, 30 percent protein, and 30 percent fat.
 If you’re having a hard time getting enough protein in your diet, adding in a daily shake can help you get the job done.